 The Player with the most Prestige Points wins.
-On ties, the player who has the most resources (I/K/R/W), each counts as 1) wins.
-If this is tied, break it by proximity to the First Player in clockwise (turn) order.
+On ties, the player who has the most resources (I/K/R/W, each counts as 1) wins.
+If this is tied, break it by proximity to the First

 The Exile

 High up in the mountains the Daeva established a settlement in a grotto to hide from the Beasts.
 Resources were scarce, but they endured.